ItayMendelson/older-lgbtq-mental-health/README.md

 The dataset used in this project contains sensitive information from a survey of older LGBTQ+ adults in Israel and is **not publicly available** due to ethical and privacy constraints.
+The survey was conducted between January and August 2023.
 It was provided by Dr. Ella Cohn-Schwartz at Ben-Gurion University.
 If you wish to access the dataset for academic purposes, you may contact the data owner directly.
 To reproduce this analysis with your own data, please follow the structure and format described in the `code/` directory and place